InMed's Research of Rare Cannabinoids

 Learn more about InMed’s IntegraSynTM cannabinoid manufacturing system

 InMed’s INM-755 under development to treat epidermolysis bullosa (EB)

 InMed most advanced compound, INM-755, is a cannabinol topical cream under development for the treatment of epidermolysis bullosa.
-INM-755 is currently being tested in a Phase 1 safety and pharmacokinetic (PK) study in healthy volunteers.
-InMed will conduct two Phase 1 studies of INM-755, including treatment on intact skin and treatment on wounded skin, both in healthy volunteers.
+INM-755 is currently being tested in Phase 1 safety and pharmacokinetic (PK) studies in healthy volunteers.
+InMed is conducting two Phase 1 studies of INM-755, including treatment on intact skin and treatment on wounded skin, both in healthy volunteers.

 Learn more about epidermolysis bullosa.

 INM-755 preclinical studies show potential in managing symptoms of EB and skin strengthening in a subset of EB

 InMed has completed extensive safety pharmacology and toxicology studies of INM-755.
 These studies have demonstrated promising results and supported the further investigation of the compound in clinical trials.

 In preclinical pharmacology studies, INM-755 demonstrated activity in reducing markers of inflammation and pain.
 It also upregulated expression of a type of keratin (keratin 15, or K15), which might lead to skin strengthening and reduced blister formation in EB simplex (EBS) patients with mutations of another keratin (keratin 14, or K14).
 Its anti-inflammatory activity may be beneficial in healing chronic wounds caused by prolonged inflammation.

 Rare cannabinoid formulation for glaucoma